ec5ug/ResearchRecommender/README.md

 This project was completed at the University of Virginia's 2022 Girls Hoo Hack Hackathon.
 This project would have not been possible without CS 3140 Software Development course material.

+This project could not have been possible without these two individuals who helped me in the ideation of this project:
+Shoug Alharbi and Yasmeen Ofleh.

 ## How to Set Up
 ### Cloning the Repository
 To build this program, you must first have a GitHub account and create a personal authentication token.
 To do this, go